-Stop off to visit Peak 7 and Peak 8 for fun activities, shopping, or grab some delicious food to eat.
+Stop off to visit Peak 7 and Peak 8 for fun activities, go on a tour of the city, do some shopping downtown, or grab some delicious food to eat.

 But the real thing that sets the Gondola apart from other lifts in the area is that it’s completely free.

-Yep, you can visit the Breckenridge Gondola nearly anytime of year and it won’t cost you anything.
+Yep, you can visit the Breckenridge Gondola when it’s open and it won’t cost you anything.

 There are no tickets to buy and no reservations to make.
 Just walk up to the Gondola and jump into the cab.